Recognition of professional qualification of paramedic Pääsisältö

 Paramedics are not subject to licensing or protected professional title in Finland and Valvira does not enter paramedics in the Central Register of Health Care Professionals (known as Terhikki).

 In order to have your qualification as a paramedic recognised in Finland, you must submit an application to Valvira.
 The application may be in free format.
-Your application must be in Finnish, Swedish or English, and it must be dated and signed.
+Your application must be in Finnish, Swedish or English.

 Appendices to the application

 A copy of your valid passport or similar official document to verify your identity and citizenship

 A document certifying your change of name if any of your appended documents were issued under a name that is different from your current name

 A copy of your original qualification certificate and any appendices demonstrating the content and scope of the qualification (e.g. diploma supplement or transcript of records)